SteveSmith16384/SteveTech1/readme.md

 ## GETTING STARTED
-* This engine only requires JMonkeyEngine (https://github.com/jMonkeyEngine/sdk/releases).
-All other required libraries are included.
-* You are advised to look at the example game Undercover Agent to see how to create your own multiplayer FPS game using SteveTech1.
-Feel free to contact me (probably via Twitter, though I may set up a forum if it becomes popular enough) with questions.
+* You are advised to look at the example game Tutorial to see how to create your own simple multiplayer FPS game using SteveTech1.
+There is also the game Undercover Agent included, which contains more advanced features.
 * See the SteveTech1 Tutorial at https://bitbucket.org/SteveSmith16384/stetech1/src/master/Tutorial/
 * If you've never used JMonkeyEngine before, the excellent documentation can be found here: https://jmonkeyengine.github.io/wiki/jme3.html#tutorials-for-beginners